samvv/tsastgen/README.md

 If present, the file where the transformed `input-file` must be written to.

 If not present, the program will output the result to standard output.

+### --with-coercions

+Enable experimental code generation of coercion statements in factory functions.
+Currently, due to limitations in the built-in type checking algorithm, this will not work for complex ASTs.

 ### --with-root-node